rainforest-tools/rainforest-slides/tailwindcss/slides.md

 Building complex components from a constrained set of primitive utilities.

+### Props:
 - You aren’t wasting energy inventing class names.
 - Your CSS stops growing
 - Making changes feels safer.

+### Cons:
+- Long classNames
+- Lack of Components
+- You need a strong understanding of CSS

 ---
 layout: two-cols